bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

 // Make sure the events are fully loaded before starting your configuration. wkof.ready('TurboEvents').then(configurePageHandler);

-// The callback function can accept an event argument, which is provided in the callback for all
+// The callback function can accept an event argument, which is provided in the callback for all Turbo
-// turbo events.
-That is, it is *not* provided for the special case of the aforementioned "load" event. function callbackFunction(event) {
+// events.
+That is, it is *not* provided for the special case of the aforementioned "load" event. function myFunction(event) {
-    console.log(`callbackFunction() has run for event "${event?.type ?? 'load'}"`);
+    console.log(`myFunction() has run for event "${event?.type ?? 'load'}"`);
 }

-const reviewsRegex = /^https:\/\/www\.wanikani\.com\/subjects\/review.*\/?$/;
-const dashboardRegex = /^https:\/\/www\.wanikani\.com(\/dashboard.*)?\/?$/;

 function configurePageHandler() {
-    // Run the callback on "turbo:click" on any page. wkof.turbo.on.event.click(callbackFunction);
+    // Run the callback on "turbo:click" on any page. wkof.turbo.on.event.click(myFunction);

     const options1 = {
-        // Run the callback only on the dashboard and reviews pages.
+        // Run the callback on the dashboard and on individual radical, kanji, or vocab pages.
-        urls: [dashboardRegex, reviewsRegex]
+        urls: [wkof.turbo.common.locations.dashboard, wkof.turbo.common.locations.items_pages]
     };
-    // Run the callback on the "turbo:before-render" event const onBeforeRender = wkof.turbo.on.event.before_render(callbackFunction, options1);
+    // Run the callback on the "turbo:before-render" event const onBeforeRender = wkof.turbo.on.event.before_render(myFunction, options1);

-    // Run the callback on initial page load and turbo:before-render
+    // Run the callback on initial page load, turbo:before-render, and turbo:before-frame-render
-    // See the special case note about "load" in the preceding section. let eventList = ['load', wkof.turbo.events.before_render];
+    // See the special case note about "load" in the preceding section. let eventList = ['load', wkof.turbo.events.before_render, wkof.turbo.events.before_frame_render];
     const options2 = {
-        urls: dashboardRegex, // Run the callback only on the dashboard.
+        // Run the callback on the lessons picker page.
+        urls: wkof.turbo.common.locations.lessons_picker,
-        once: true // Automatically remove the event after firing once };
+        // Automatically remove the event after firing once
+        once: true
+    };
-    // The first parameter can be an array including either the turbo event object that's provided
+    // The first parameter can be an array including either the Turbo event object that's provided
     // (wkof.turbo.events.before_render) or the string itself ("turbo:before-render").
-    // Note that two new listeners are added in this example, one for each event. const onLoadAndBeforeRender = wkof.turbo.on.common.events(eventList, callbackFunction, options2);
+    // Note that two new listeners are added in this example, one for each **Turbo** event. const onLoadAndBeforeRender = wkof.turbo.on.common.events(eventList, myFunction, options2);

-    // If desired, remove listeners by using the method in the wkof.turbo object.
+    // Remove listeners by using `wkof.turbo.remove_event_listener(eventName, listener, options)`.
-    // In this scenario, this would almost certainly return [false, true], since the "load" event doesn't
+    // In this scenario, the result would presumably be [false, true, true], since the "load" event
-    // create a listener.
-However, if the "turbo:before-render" event has fired between creating the listener
+    // doesn't create a listener.
+However, if a "turbo:before-render" or "turbo:before-frame-render"
+    // event has fired between creating the listener and making the following call, the respective
-    // and making the following call, the second loop would also return false because it would've already been
+    // loop condition or conditions would also return false because the listener or listeners would
-    // removed due to using the `once: true` option during creation. eventList.forEach(eventName => {
+    // have already been removed due to using the `once: true` option during creation. eventList.forEach(eventName => {
-        wkof.turbo.remove_event_listener(eventName, callbackFunction, options2);
+        wkof.turbo.remove_event_listener(eventName, myFunction, options2);
     });

-    wkof.turbo.remove_event_listener(wkof.turbo.events.before_render, callbackFunction);

-    // Can also use the generic `add_event_listener` method to add/remove listeners with more
-    // fine-tuned control.

     const options3 = {
-        once: true, // Automatically remove the event after firing once
+        // Automatically remove the event after firing once
+        once: true,
-        nocache: true, // Ignore events for cached pages
+        // Ignore events for Turbo's cached version of pages
+        nocache: true,
-        noTimeout: true // Don't use the built-in feature that executes setTimeout delay execution
-                        // of the callback until the event has finished firing
+        // Disable the built-in feature that slightly delays execution of the callback until the event
+        // has finished firing, which is executed essentially as `setTimeout(callback, 0)`.
+        noTimeout: true
     };
+    // `urls` option isn't set, so this will run on the `visit` event for every page.
-    const visitHandler = wkof.turbo.add_event_listener(wkof.turbo.events.visit, callbackFunction, options3)
+    // However, since `once: true` is set, it will be removed after first execution. const visitHandler = wkof.turbo.add_event_listener(wkof.turbo.events.visit, myFunction, options3)
-    wkof.turbo.remove_event_listener(wkof.turbo.events.visit, callbackFunction, options3);
+    wkof.turbo.remove_event_listener(wkof.turbo.events.visit, myFunction, options3);

-    // Listener is still active from the `wkof.turbo.on.event.click(callbackFunction)` invocation.
+    // Listener is still active from the `wkof.turbo.on.event.click(myFunction)` invocation.
 }
 ```